-We met him and Emelie (a young woman from the hotel who is in training to guide tours herself) at 5.30am after a restless sleep punctuated by gongs and prayers from the nearby temple, barking dogs, and crowing roosters.
+We met him and Emelie (a young woman from the hotel who is in training to be a guide herself) at 5.30am after a restless sleep punctuated by gongs and prayers from the nearby temple, barking dogs, and crowing roosters.
 Oh, and the Communist Party messages braying out from speakers on the nearby road, which began about 5am.
-Despite that however, Duc told us later he could tell by our positivity he was going to have a good day!
+Despite that however, Duc told us later he could tell by our initial positivity he was going to have a good day!

-We walked down to the waterfront and got in a small boat, piloted by a (very funny) middle-aged woman whose name, unfortunately, I never got.
-The boat pottered up the river by outboard engine in the early morning light until we reached Phong Dien floating market, a small local market where people sold produce boat to boat: a fascinating kaleidoscope of colour, noise, textures and movement.
+We walked down to the waterfront and got in a small boat, piloted by a (very funny) middle-aged woman whose name, unforgiveably, I never learned.
+The boat pottered up the river by outboard engine in the early morning light until we reached Phong Dien floating market, a small local market where people sold produce from boat to boat: a fascinating kaleidoscope of colour, noise, textures and movement.
 Our boat pilot constantly made us amazingly detailed origami-like creations out of plant fronds, and took great delight in us wearing and holding them and being the subject of silly photos.

-Duc was a fun and fascinating guide all the time: pointing out things, filling in information about the local way of life, economy, and flora.
+Duc was a fun and fascinating guide all the time: pointing out things, and filling in information about the local way of life, economy, and flora.

-We relaxed for a few hours in our room after a quick lunch (the food here is pretty average, unfortunately), and at 3pm met Duc and Emilie again, climbed on bikes and headed down the road, across to an island on a local ferry, and along narrow concrete paths and past little houses and small garden plots.
+We relaxed for a few hours in our room after a quick lunch (the food at the Rustic is pretty average, unfortunately), and at 3pm met Duc and Emilie again, climbed on bikes and headed down the road, across to an island on a local ferry, and along narrow concrete paths and past little houses and small garden plots.
 The weather had cooled, and though I was dealing with an uncomfortable bike with non-functioning gears, it was great fun; passing countless kids saying “hello!”, smiling locals, and riding along the canals.

 We visited the house of a retired blacksmith and saw him and his wife work their tiny outdoor forge, and Duc and I crossed local bridges—single beams—made of bamboo (in one case) and a living tree trunk (in another).
 We visited a house where we helped make banana cake (pudding) with the very friendly woman of the house (and met her husband and cute kid)—three generations lived in the house.
 I mashed coconut and smashed banana, and made lots of jokes about how I had cooked the cake.
-We sat outside and had guava, cold tea and ‘Vietnamese strawberries’ while the cake steamed, the ate some—banana, rice flour and tapioca slices with a coconut and spring onion sauce.
+We sat outside and had guava, cold tea and ‘Vietnamese strawberries’ while the cake steamed, then ate some—banana, rice flour and tapioca slices with a coconut and spring onion sauce.
 Very strange flavour but I had several slices to be polite!